 Kevin Jeans Gail

-Kevin Jeans Gail is the founding executive director of PWA.
-He has worked in the construction industry, was chief of staff to a Portland city commissioner and has more than 25 years’ experience in the nonprofit sector.
+Kevin Jeans Gail is the retired founding executive director of PWA.
+He had more than 25 years’ experience in the nonprofit sector as a leader and community organizer, worked in the construction industry, and was chief of staff to a Portland city commissioner.
 He lives with his wife in Northeast Portland and has two grown children.